keu/docs/astro/configure-idp.md

 :::info

 Astro only supports Service Provider (SP)-initiated SSO.
-Users are required to log in via the [Cloud UI](https://cloud.astronomer.io/).
-IdP-initiated SSO is coming soon.
+Users are required to log in to the [Cloud UI](https://cloud.astronomer.io/).

 :::